boutroslab/CRISPRAnalyzeR/README.md

 #### You can also check our [live demo](http://crispr-analyzer.dkfz.de), which you can also use to analyse your screening data.

-CRISPRAnalyzeR can be downloaded as a pre-configured app (using Docker) or as source code.
+CRISPRAnalyzeR can be downloaded as as source code and is also available for a **platform-independent installation** as pre-configured docker image.

+__Please have a look at the installation tutorials below, which will assist you with the installation__

 __We encourage users to obtain the pre-configured application which is described below.__

----

-__Scroll down for the download options.__

-__See the minimum system requirements and licensing information.__

----

 **The idea of installing CRISPRAnalyzeR is to provide a single installation within a Lab/Institute, so that everyone can access it via the web browser.
 However, you can also also install CRISPRAnalyzeR on your local machine.**